Homolysis (chemistry)

-Additionally, in some cases pressure can induce the formation of radicals.
-These conditions excite electrons to the next highest molecular orbital, thus creating a singly occupied molecular orbital (SOMO).

 Adenosylcobalamin is the cofactor which creates the deoxyadenosyl radical by homolytic cleavage of a cobalt-carbon bond in reactions catalysed by methylmalonyl-CoA mutase, isobutyryl-CoA mutase and related enzymes.
 This triggers rearrangement reactions in the carbon framework of the substrates on which the enzymes act.

 Factors that drive homolysis

 Homolytic cleavage is driven by the ability of a molecule to absorb energy from light or heat, and the bond dissociation energy (enthalpy).
-If the radical species is better able to stabilize the free radical, the energy of the SOMO will be lowered, as will the bond dissociation energy.
+If the radical species is better able to stabilize the radical, the energy of the SOMO will be lowered, as will the bond dissociation energy.
 Bond dissociation energy is determined by multiple factors: